MINI 5-door hatchback - MPG, running costs & CO2

 The standard MINI warranty covers the car for unlimited miles up to three years, which is better than those capped at 60,000 miles, but not as generous as Hyundai’s five-year or Kia’s seven-year policies.
 However, it’s probably sufficient for buyers on a typical three-year finance deal.
 If you decide to keep your MINI five-door for longer than that, you can buy an extended warranty before the official cover ends.

-It’s worthwhile choosing the TLC package, which covers servicing for three years or 36,000 miles for £300 and can be transferred to the car's next owner.
+It’s worthwhile choosing a servicing package, which covers servicing for three years or 36,000 miles for £300 and can be transferred to the car's next owner.